milindbangar79/devops-test/README.md

    f.
 Egress Rules for Database Tier (sgdb)
      a) Denied access on any other tcp port
 7. Network ACL
+8. Elastic IP
+9. Internet Gateway
 ```

-## Test 2 : Fetch the metadata of cloud resources created in Test 1 ##
+### Test 2 : Fetch the metadata of cloud resources created in Test 1 ##

 The sample code is available under "test-2" folder of the respository.